-Our policy for allocating value between long-term and current compensation is intended to ensure adequate base salaries and annual cash bonus opportunities to attract, motivate and retain talented personnel, while providing strong incentives for our executives to maintain an "ownership" mentality, focusing them on maximizing long-term value creation for Rayonier and our shareholders.
 We have no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
-However, historically our practice has been to pay a majority of the value of total compensation to our named executive officers in the form of long-term, non-cash incentive compensation.
+However, our practice has been to pay a majority of the value of total compensation to our named executive officers in the form of long-term stock-based incentive compensation.